Sidstumple/cmd-touch/README.md

 ## Install
 1. Clone this repository
-2. Create a .env file with the following variables:
+2. Create a .env file with the following keys:
 ```.env
 COOKIE_SECRET
 CLOUDINARY_URL